-- -T ttl This option specifies a TTL to be used for new DS records.
+- -T ttl Specifies a TTL to be used for new DS records.
 If not specified, the default is the TTL of the old DS records.
-If they had no explicit TTL, the new DS records also have no explicit TTL. - -u This option writes an nsupdate script to the standard output, instead of printing the new DS reords.
-The output is empty if no change is needed.
+If they had no explicit TTL then the new DS records also have no explicit TTL. - -u Write an nsupdate script to the standard output, instead of printing the new DS reords.
+The output will be empty if no change is needed.

-Note: The TTL of new records needs to be specified: it can be done in the original dsset- file, with the -T option, or using the nsupdate ttl command.
+Note: The TTL of new records needs to be specified, either in the original dsset-file, or with the -T option, or using the nsupdate ttl command.

-- -v This option prints version information. - -v level This option sets the debugging level.
-Level 1 is intended to be usefully verbose for general users; higher levels are intended for developers. - domain This indicates the name of the delegation point/child zone apex.
+- -V Print version information. - -v level Sets the debugging level.
+Level 1 is intended to be usefully verbose for general users; higher levels are intended for developers. - domain The name of the delegation point / child zone apex.

-12.5.4 Exit Status
+12.11.4 Exit Status